Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

       reducing the vigour of the plant.
     - If left unchecked, the fungus often spreads to a plant's fruits, compromising the quality.
-    - Manual observations and visual verifications are currently required taking an average of 30 mins per tree.
+    - To classify an infected tree, manual observations and visual verifications are currently required, taking an average of 30 mins per tree.
   - Project Dataset
     - The available dataset contains 4208 images provided by the client from their manual observations, with equal quantities of both healthy and mildew-infected leaves.
-  - Link to additional information in project README file
+  - Link to additional information in the project README file
   - Business Requirements
     - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
     - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.